More pages ...

 Bibi cares what the world thinks?
 Israel lacks the capacity to kill more civilians than they have?
 Netanyahu’s backdoor support for Hamas as a foil gives him control of Hamas?
 The Likudniks were in power for two decades and just now got around to their master plan?
 No.

 Though history is rich in horrors and brutality in the name of Israel, neither Zionism nor Israel nor even Likud rule have been driven by a lust to kill Palestinians.
-Viciousness since 10/7 is a shocking escalation.
+The viciousness since 10/7 is a shocking escalation beyond anything Israel has done since the Nakba.

 Netanyahu’s policy toward Gaza has long been clear.
 In 2005, when he became leader of Likud, Israel removed all of their settlements in Gaza.
 During his tenure as Prime Minister of Israel for 14 of the last 15 years, he has maintained a cordon of military policing outside of Gaza; whenever Palestinians demonstrated the slightest threat, he ordered IDF rifles, artillery, and bombs to Teach The Palestinians A Lesson, with the expectation that Palestians would eventually accept their unjust, impoverished conditions and stop bothering Israelis.
 Until 7 October 2023, it had been his unmistakable plan to maintain that stupid, lazy, brutal order forever.